mtov/engsoftmoderna/en/chapter2.md

 \index{Big Design Upfront}
 **Incremental Design.** XP projects do not have a traditional design phase, known as *Big Design Up Front* (BDUF).
-Instead, XP promotes the idea of making design a persistent and incremental activity.
+Instead, XP promotes the idea of making design a continuous and incremental activity.
 This approach aims to address issues that arise when an entire design activity is confined to the beginning of a project.
-This is a stage where the project's requirements can be unclear both to the team and to the clients, leading to overestimating or underestimating their value.
+This is a stage where the project's requirements tend to be unclear both to the team and to the clients, leading to overestimating or underestimating their value.
 Moreover, new requirements may come up as the project progresses, making the initially intended design obsolete.

-XP contends that the best time to contemplate the design is when it becomes crucial.
+For this reason, XP contends that the best time to contemplate the design is when it becomes crucial.
 Two key phrases often used to encourage and justify this practice are: *Do the simplest thing that could possibly work* and *you aren't going to need it*, the latter known by the acronym YAGNI.

-For a deeper understanding of the incremental design approach, two points need to be highlighted.
-Firstly, proficient teams often have a design in mind before the first iteration.
-This might include knowing that the system will have a web interface, backend components for implementing complex business logic and for accessing a relational database.
-These decisions cover the majority of the system's design concerns.
-Secondly, the team can also allocate a technical task to discuss and refine the system's design during the first iteration.
+For a better understanding of the incremental design approach proposed by XP, two points need to be highlighted.
+Firstly, proficient teams often already have a design in mind before the first iteration.
+This might include knowing that the system will have a web interface, a set of backend components for implementing complex business logic and also components for accessing a relational database.
+These decisions, by themselves, cover and solve major system's design concerns.
+Secondly, at any iteration, the team can also allocate a technical task to discuss and refine the system's design.

 Finally, it's crucial to note that the concept of incremental design is viable only when used in conjunction with other XP practices, especially **refactoring**.
-XP insists on continuous refactoring to enhance the design's quality.
-Hence, every opportunity to refactor should put in practice without delay.
+XP insists on the importance of refactoring to enhance the design's quality.
+Hence, every opportunity to refactor should put be in practice without delay.

 \index{Pair Programming}
 **Pair Programming**.
-Accompanied by incremental design, pair programming stands out as one of the more controversial practices of Extreme Programming.
-The concept is straightforward: every coding task, whether it's implementing a user story, testing, or fixing a bug, should be conducted by two developers simultaneously, using the same keyboard and monitor.
+Accompanied by incremental design, pair programming stands out as one of the most controversial practices proposed by Extreme Programming.
+The concept is straightforward: every coding task, whether it's implementing a user story, implementing a testing, or fixing a bug, should be conducted by two developers working together, using the same keyboard and monitor.
 One developer takes on the role of **driver**, controlling the keyboard and mouse, while the other acts as a **navigator** or reviewer.
 The navigator monitors the driver's code, providing feedback and direction, similar to a car rally team.

 Pair programming aims to enhance code quality and internal design, guided by the principle that "two heads are better than one."
 It also aids in spreading code knowledge within a team, preventing knowledge silos where only one developer understands a specific part of the code.
-This practice also provides a valuable training tool for less experienced developers, offering exposure to various programming technologies, algorithms, data structures, design patterns, and principles, testing and debugging techniques, etc.
+The practice also provides a valuable training tool for less experienced developers, offering exposure to various programming technologies, algorithms, data structures, design patterns, and principles, testing and debugging techniques, etc.